-A course withdrawal is a request by a student to cancel his or her enrollment in a particular CRN after the aforementioned schedule adjustment period for the term/semester.
+A course withdrawal is a request by a student to cancel their enrollment in a particular course after the schedule adjustment period for the term and prior to the end of the term.
 Students should review the current semester's Academic Calendar for the deadline to withdraw from courses without academic penalty, though, in general, this typically falls 1 to 2 business days following the publication of midterm grades.
 Upon submission and approval of the "Course Withdrawal Form" via the Office of the Registrar, the student is automatically assigned a grade of "W" to indicate a course withdrawal.
 The "W" will not be calculated in a student's GPA.